QuentinRa/blog.quentinra.dev/info/android/index.md

 If Android need resources, then your app may be destroyed.
 If there are a lot of changes <small>(ex: language changed, rotation...)</small>, then android will most likely destroy, and re-create the app.

 You can use `onCreate(Bundle?)`, `onRestoreInstanceState(Bundle)`, to load saved data, and `onSaveInstanceState(Bundle)` to save data.
 A "bundle" is a **small, in-memory** dictionary, in which you can save a bit of data, that will be reloaded when the app is created, or started again.

+Code in `onPause()` must be lightweight, because it will delay the other application that is showing up in the front screen.
 </div></div>

 <hr class="sl">